 18.1 Timing Signal Recording.
-Modulated-carrier, time-code signals (IRIG A, IRIG B and IRIG G) are widely used and other formats are available.
+Modulated-carrier, time-code signals (IRIG A, IRIG B, and IRIG G) are widely used and other formats are available.
 When recording IRIG B time-code signals, care must be taken to ensure that low-frequency response to 100 Hz is provided.
 The direct record, low frequency cutoff of most wide band recorders is 400 to 800 Hz.
 For these systems, IRIG B time code signals should be recorded on an FM track or on an FM subcarrier.
-The widest bandwidth subcarrier available should be employed to minimize time delay1.
-For double density systems, all time code signals should be recorded on an FM track or an FM subcarrier.
+The widest bandwidth subcarrier available should be recorded on an FM track or an FM subcarrier.